mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-14"></a>
 [Back to top](#top)
 ## TX-14 -- Rep. Randy Weber (R)
+### Committees
+Randy Weber is the #9 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016